 I first saw The Fall live in September 1988, with my most recent time being in January 2017 being my nineteenth Fall gig (review here).

 1987 also brought me bands such as Hipsway, probably discovered through Record Mirror magazine, which I was buying pretty regularly, having moved on from Smash Hits that was my reading matter of choice earlier in the decade.
+I also bought The Cult‘s Electric album on cassette when it was released that year.
+I no longer have this riff-ridden album.

 Kris became a big fan of Talking Heads around this time, something I joined him in.
 That run of their first five albums is still possibly the greatest consecutive sequence of LPs from a band’s start ever.
 We also dived into Joy Division together.
 I remember buying him a copy of the double half-live Still album for his birthday one year, if memory serves correctly.